-- → Engage with and get buy-in from District administration, specifically District Commissioners (DC), District Health Officials (DHO) and Chief District Medical Officers (CDMO) to kickstart process and ensure active engagement from health facilities on the ground - Equip district administration and representatives with key information: - Relevance of Health-Energy Nexus and broad process to be followed
+- → Engage with and get buy-in from District administration, specifically District Commissioners (DC), District Health Officials (DHO) and Chief District Medical Officers (CDMO) to kickstart process and ensure active engagement from health facilities on the ground - → Equip district administration and representatives with key information: - Relevance of Health-Energy Nexus and broad process to be followed

-- Types of interventions - Value addition of these interventionsspecifically in terms of quality and reliability of service delivery, cost implications in short term and long term in comparison to current alternatives - Endorsement of energy-health assessments/ audits and the participatory consultation processes by National Health Mission and its affiliated institutions, to accelerate adoption by States and Districts.
+- Types of interventions - Value addition of these interventionsspecifically in terms of quality and reliability of service delivery, cost implications in short term and long term in comparison to current alternatives - → Endorsement of energy-health assessments/ audits and the participatory consultation processes by National Health Mission and its affiliated institutions, to accelerate adoption by States and Districts.

-STAKEHOLDERS INVOLVED ROLES & RESONSIBILITIES State Representative National Health Mission (MD & SPMU) Accountable State Energy Department/ State Nodal Agency of MNRE/ (through Local accredited energy enterprises) Responsible District Administration (DC, DHO, CDMO) Accountable Rogi Kalyan Samiti (Health center managment committee).
-Consulted Local NGOs, CBOs Responsible Staff at health centers Consulted Patients at health centers / Local community Consulted Kow for roles and Responsible: Undertakes the work to achieve or Consulted: Pr ovides information, inputs and responsibilities of Stakeholders:
+STAKEHOLDERS INVOLVED ROLES & RESONSIBILITIES

+State Representative National Health Mission (MD & SPMU) Accountable State Energy Department/ State Nodal Agency of MNRE/ Responsible (through Local accredited energy enterprises) District Administration (DC, DHO, CDMO) Accountable Rogi Kalyan Samiti (Health center managment committee).
+Consulted Local NGOs, CBOs Responsible Staff at health centers Consulted Patients at health centers / Local community Consulted

+^{}Key for roles and responsibilities of Stakeholders:

-- Responsible: Undertakes the work to achieve complete the task - Accountable: Ultimately accountable for correct and thorough completion of task- may oversee other actors - Consulted: Provides information, inputs and feedback to be taken into consideration - → Informed: Kept informed of progress
+- Responsible: Undertakes the work to achieve or complete the task - Accountable: Ultimately accountable for correct and thorough completion of task- may oversee other actors - Consulted: Provides information, inputs and feedback to be taken into consideration - → Informed: Kept informed of progress